 If you have Universal Analytics then you site has GA3 configured , keep reading to find out how to upgrade.

-If you have a marketing agency looking after your site, they should be doing this for you.
-There is no need to upgrade yourself.
+If you have a marketing agency looking after your site, they should be looking after this for you and there is no need to do anything.

-Try logging into Google Analytics using every Google associated email address you have, until you see the account you’re after.
-If not perhaps ask your web development company as they may be able to assist.
+First you need to create a new GA4 property in your Google account.
+If you are like many and have misplaced your Google accounts details then things get get a little tricky.
+There is no way to tell what Google account controls your analytics data so your best option is to looke long and hard for the details.
+Try logging into Google Analytics using every Google associated email address you have, until you find the account you’re after.
+If you have some other administrator or past employee look after your website they may be able to assist.
 If you have had a designer build your site contact them for assistance.
 If you bought the business from someone else, reach out to them.